School of Social & Political Sciences

 Dr Ioana Cerasella Chis

-- Early Career Leverhulme Fellow (Research Associate) (Sociological & Cultural Studies)
+• Early Career Leverhulme Fellow (Research Associate) (Sociological & Cultural Studies)

 Biography

-I am a social researcher interested in anti-capitalist, anti-work/productivism, and anti-disablement politics.
-While I consider myself to be an 'indisciplinary' scholar, the areas of social sciences that have been most insightful for my research and that I wish to address in my work are sociology/social theory, critical political economy, heterodox Marxism(s), and a strand of disability studies.
-I completed my 1+3 ESRC-funded doctoral research in 2024, with a thesis titled 'The Politics of Work and Disablement: Prefiguring a Non-Productivist Future’.
-The PhD was based at the University of Birmingham, in the School of Government (Political Science and International Studies department).
+More generally, I am a social researcher interested in anti-capitalist, anti-work/productivist, and anti-disablement politics.
+While I consider my academic work to be 'indisciplinary', the areas of social inquiry that have been most insightful for my research (and that I wish to address in my work) are sociology/social theory, critical political economy, heterodox Marxism(s), and the social approach to disability.

 Currently, I am a member of the committees/boards of